randyjaillet/Opty/readme.md

-# Opty
+# Opti

 A searchable, easily-styled replacement for select elements.

 ## Features

-As with standard select elements, Opty elements can...
+As with standard select elements, Opti elements can...

 * be disabled or have their options disabled with the `disabled` attribute
 * have pre-selected options with the `selected` attribute